Foothill College offers Togetherall for mental health services

-Foothill College is proud to partner with Togetherall to offer its students free, online peer-to-peer support as part of the college’s comprehensive mental health program.
+Foothill College is now using Togetherall to offer its students free, online peer-to-peer support as part of the college’s comprehensive mental health program.
 The newly introduced service provided by the Togetherall platform empowers students to safely and anonymously seek and provide support 24/7 within a unique, clinically moderated mental health community.

 Conversations with Togetherall were initiated by Wellness Ambassadors from Foothill’s Psychological Services program.
 These student representatives were drawn to the platform for its peer-to-peer connectivity and safety nets.
 Moreover, they were impressed with the variety of ways Togetherall’s platform supports their mission pillars of reducing the stigma surrounding mental health disorders, creating a strong student community and fostering an inclusive and non-judgmental campus culture.

 Foothill College Wellness Ambassadors state, “As a student, my college career has been defined by the ongoing COVID-19 pandemic.
 And like many people around me, the tragic events this past year have taken a toll on my mental health.
 In less fortunate circumstances, there would be fewer opportunities to seek out help and guidance given quarantine, but because Togetherall enables long-distance aid, my peers and I can receive the assistance we need during these times.”

 “As a student, college isn’t easy and sometimes can be overwhelming.
 Trying to adjust from going to school in person to all virtual has been difficult but Foothill College services has been easier than ever to access.
 Because Togetherall provides digital mental health resources I can continue to receive service while being safe.”

 Chief among the benefits are the size, depth and breadth of the Togetherall community, which allow for a diverse, inclusive experience that inherently fosters participants’ ability to normalize their feelings.